KOROK

 Approved by our athletes (continued)

-en route to Tokyo 2021 and player with HC Den Bosch (Netherlands)], Thomas Briels [Belgian national team captain, three-time Olympian (Beijing 2008, London 2012, Rio 2016), Olympic vice-champion in Rio and en route to Tokyo 2021, 2018 world champion, 2019 European champion, captain of Oranje-Rood (Netherlands)], Victor Wegnez [Belgian national team player, en route to Tokyo 2021, 2018 world champion, 2019 European champion, player with Racing Club de Bruxelles (Belgium)].
+en route to Tokyo 2021 and player for HC Den Bosch (Netherlands)], Thomas Briels [Belgian national team captain, three-time Olympian (Beijing 2008, London 2012, Rio 2016), Olympic vice-champion in Rio and en route to Tokyo 2021, 2018 world champion, 2019 European champion, captain of Oranje-Rood (Netherlands)], Victor Wegnez [Belgian national team player, en route to Tokyo 2021, 2018 world champion, 2019 European champion, player for Racing Club de Bruxelles (Belgium)].

 Approved by our athletes (continued)